 Small business corporations that make a "subchapter S" election for a taxable year under the Internal Revenue Code are not subject to the corporate income tax.
 The income of these corporations is generally passed through to each shareholder, who is then taxed under the state's individual income tax [A.R.S. § 43-1126].
-Laws 2021, Chapter 425 creates an optional entity-level income tax for partnerships and S corporations, beginning in TY 2022.
+Laws 2021, Chapter 425 creates an optional pass-through-entity (PTE) level income tax for partnerships and S corporations, beginning in TY 2022.
+Any business that elects to pay taxes at the PTE level must make corporate estimated payments if its taxable income exceeds \$150,000.
+Prior to Laws 2021, Chapter 425, each partner of such partnership and each shareholder of such S corporation made individual estimated payments instead.
+Laws 2023, Chapter 11 applies the highest individual income tax rate to businesses that elect PTE taxation.
+In TY 2023, the state individual income tax rate is a uniform 2.5% for all filers.
 For more details on this entity-level tax, please see the Individual Income Tax section.